akmalf/freddie-mac-sample/README.md

-# Sample Data from Freddie Mac's
+# Sample Data from Freddie Mac's Single Family Loan-Level Dataset.
 This is a repository for sample of Freddie Mac's Single Family Loan-Level Dataset.
 This is a realistic data for credit risk analytics.

 # How to construct the sample dataset